Pratibhag30/demo/README.md

 # demo
-this is for my demo class
+this is for my demo class.
+this file help me to learn github.